alex-deutsch/stocksynews/README.md

-# mirrOS Stock Market module
+# mirrOS Stock Market News module

 in addition to the original Stocksy Module, this module provides you with news to your stocks